ianyepan/ianyepan.github.io/_posts/2021-05-12-lichess-analysis.md

 ##### Find a game you'd like to import

 Moving on to the next step, go back to Chess.com to find a game you'd like to analyze (completed games can be found under your profile).
 Click on "Analysis".
-(If no pop-up shows and you still have quota to analyze your game, you might as well stop this tutorial and just analyze the game on Chess.com.)
+(If no pop-up shows and you still have the quota to analyze your game, you might as well stop this tutorial and just analyze the game on Chess.com.)
 Find the "download" icon somewhere on the bottom right of the page.
 Copy the whole PGN section, go back to Lichess' Analysis board, and paste the values in Lichess'